apioo/psx/doc/getting_started/tools.rst

 PSX comes by default with a set of controllers which help you to generate documentation or other data based on your defined APIs.
-The following chapter will help you to setup these tools.
+The following chapter explains all available controllers.
+To setup such an controller you have to add a route entry.
 The paths in the routes are only a suggestion you can easily change them how you like.

 Documentation
 -------------